mihaimaruseac/mithlond/posts/1/gdpr.md

 [Laplace noise][laplace] with scale $10$.
 This ensures [Differential Privacy][dp] with budget $0.1$ per release.
 Or, in other terms, the reported counts would be within $\pm 10 \log 10 \approx 23.03$ of the real ones.
-There will be a rounding and truncation step of post processing so that the counts look like counts, not floating point numbers.
+There will be a rounding and truncation step of post processing so that the numbers look like counts, not fractional numbers or negative ones.

 In case any of these change, I will update this page accordingly, with a changelog.